oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/docker-sharded-database-with-system-sharding.md

     ==============================================
 ```

-### Add the new Shard Database to the existing Sharded Database
+### Add the new shard Database to the existing Sharded Database

 Use the below command to add the new shard3:
 ```